 MAKE A GIFT

-Your gift to Pathways to Diversity & Inclusion Fund supports:
+Your gift to Pathways to Diversity & Inclusion Fund includes supports for:

 • Centers that provide support, resources, and mentorship for students from diverse communities.
-Includes Brown Center for Students of Color, the LGBTQ Center, the Global Brown Center for International Students, the Office of Military-Affiliated Students, the Sarah Doyle Center for Women and Gender, and the Undocumented, First-Generation College, and Low-Income Student Center (U-FLi Center).
+Includes Brown Center for Students of Color; LGBTQ Center; Global Brown Center for International Students; Office of Military-Affiliated Students; Sarah Doyle Center for Women and Gender; and Undocumented, First-Generation College, and Low-Income Student Center (U-FLi Center).

 • Emergency support for low-income undergraduate students, including financial assistance for trips home, laptops, books, health insurance, and access to campus dining and housing for those who are unable to afford to travel home during academic breaks.

-• Identity-based program housing that nurtures a community space for students from historically underrepresented groups (HUGs) to discuss all subjects related to identity and a sense of belonging, through programming and community events.
+• Identity-based program housing that nurtures a community space for students to discuss all subjects related to identity and a sense of belonging, through programming and community events.
 Includes Harambee House, Casa Machado, and Buxton International House.

 • Identity-based academic programming that reflects the contributions, lived experiences, and demographic realities of Brown’s HUGs populations through academic conferences, lectures, and cultural programming and events.
-Includes Africana Studies, Asian/American Studies, Latina Studies, and Native American Studies.
+Includes the Department of Africana Studies, Department of East Asian Studies, Department of Hispanic Studies, and Native American and Indigenous Studies Initiative.

 Through the FLi Scholars Program, we were paired with other members of the community and met up every other week to discuss our goals, learn more about different campus resources, and generally make the adjustment to college easier.
 It was such a great resource, I can’t imagine how my first year would have gone without it!